 Georgia Wrongful Death Claims

-A wrongful death claim in Georgia can be quite complicated and confusing for the loved ones attempting to file a claim and even poses unique challenges and areas for error for seasoned trial lawyers.
+A wrongful death claim in Georgia can be quite complicated and confusing for the loved ones attempting to file a claim and even poses unique challenges and areas for error for seasoned wrongful death lawyers.
 What follows is a guide for both groups to understand as much as possible about the ins and outs of a wrongful death claim in Georgia.

 BE CAREFUL—THERE ARE POTENTIALLY TWO DIFFERENT CLAIMS

 A wrongful death claim in its broad sense in Georgia arises when a loved one dies from injuries sustained as a result of the negligence of another.
 What is not as widely understood is that there are two unique set of claims that a specific set of claimants have arising out of the death of a loved one: First—what is known as the traditional wrongful death claim; and Second — a separate claim by the estate of the deceased.

 The Wrongful Death Claim—– Again this is what is known as the traditional wrongful death claim.
 In Georgia, this claim is for the value of the life of the deceased taken by the negligence of another.
 More on how this claim is determined later.

 The Estate Claim —- This claim can only be filed by the estate and it is not for the value of the life of the deceased but instead any expenses the Estate has incurred resulting from the injury and death, as well as pain and suffering.
 More on damages the Estate can pursue later.

 If you need to file either one of these claims, contact our wrongful death attorneys today.

 WHEN MUST THESE CLAIMS BE FILED?

 This is called the statute of limitations.
 In Georgia, all persons and/or an estate with a claim arising out of the death of a loved one usually must file suit against the at-fault party or parties no later than two years after the death.
 Depending on the nature of the claim, the time limit may be longer or shorter.